splunk/observability-workshop/content/en/conf/opentelemetry-collector/6-service.md

 ```

 ### Prometheus Internal Receiver
 Earlier in the workshop, we also renamed the `prometheus` receiver to reflect that is was collecting metrics internal to the collector, renaming it to `prometheus/internal`.
-We now need to enable this under the metrics pipeline.

  We now need to enable the `prometheus/internal` receiver under the metrics pipeline.
 Update the `receivers` section to include `prometheus/internal` under the `metrics` pipeline: